EmbarkStudios/opensource/content/maintenance-guidelines.md

 # Open source maintenance guidelines

+This document details Embark's guidelines for open source project maintenance.
+All our open source projects have explicit maintainers who are responsible for managing the project and adhereing to these guidelines.

 ## Share responsibility

 Maintaining an open source project can at times be tiring or time-consuming.